Proof-Of-Humanity/poh-docs/policy.md

     - Evidence name: This user video is a deep-fake
     - Evidence description: You will find in the attached file an analysis report proving that this video is deep-faked.

+- Provide evidence that the submitter is a vouchallenger or is using their profile for vouchallenge attacks.
+  - Example 1: Send a removal request for a first time vouchallenger
+    - Evidence name: This user is performing vouchallenge attacks
+    - Evidence description: You will find in the attached file an analysis where I can show you that the user has vouched two or more

 - Or provide evidence that he is the submitter and wants to voluntarily remove his submission.
   - Example 1: Send a removal request from the same address as the submitter.